sopechris/goodbad/notes.md

 ### Psychology Texts

-For psychology, I selected 15 foundational works representing the main schools of thought.
-I downloaded these one by one from Project Gutenberg in plain text format.
-These texts were generally easier to clean, so I applied the adapted pipeline and stored the results in CSV files for downstream processing.

-Ad Hoc cleaning
+This is going to be an extra after we finish v1.
+The first idea is to get something religion and philosophy related, and after that, in v2, add that extra layer with psychology.

 ---

 ### Trial Run: First Prototype

 With the philosophy dataset cleaned and ready, I ran a first trial.
 My idea was to first do an analysis to see how good the datasets were, and if they aligned with what I expected.
-Philosophy seems to get ideas straight, but concluded religion needs to be further cleaned (not ready for use), didn't try psychology.
+Philosophy seems to get ideas straight, but concluded religion needs to be further cleaned (not ready for use).
 Did some further analysis in analysis.ipynb, and plotted the data using PCA and other techniques.

 First try of concept with overall embeddings.
 Seems to work, but not best answers, a bit off context with "all-MiniLM-L6-v2".